FirebaseExtended/flutterfire_desktop/README.md

 ## Firebase App Initialization

-Unlike FlutterFire for mobile and web platforms, the initialization in Desktop is done from Dart, which means there are no additional config files required.
+Unlike the Firebase Flutter SDK, the Firebase initialization is done from Dart code, which means no additional config files are required.

 ### DEFAULT app
 To initialize the default app, provide only options without a name.
  ```dart